matiasilva/tele-rss-gram/README.md

 # tele-rss-gram

-Polls a list of RSS feeds and pushes any new items to a Telegram group
+Polls a list of RSS feeds and pushes any new items to a Telegram group.
+Intended use case here was to subscribe to many Reddit search RSS feeds and poll each of them regularly.

-## Developing

-Use Python >= 3.4

-1. Install dependencies

 ## Deployment